mattbierner/khepri/README.md

     let a = 3 in let a = a in a * a;
     (\a -> (\a -> a * a)(a))(3);

+Anonymous functions bound in let expressions can access themselves by bound name in the function body:

+    let fib = \x -> (x < 2 ? x : fib(n - 1) + fib(n - 2)) in
+        fib(10);

+Named functions can access themselves by name.
+In both cases, the scope of the function name is limited to the evaluation of the bound value.

 ## Modified ##